 Yes!
 While wild rice is not really a true rice but closely related, wild rice is full of important B vitamins (niacin, riboflavin, thiamine, folate), and minerals (Manganese, phosphorus, iron, magnesium).
 Wild rice stores extremely well with very little nutritional loss making it an ideal food source.

 Studies show that wild rice is beneficial to digestion, helps reduce cholesterol, and can reduce heart disease.
-With more protein per gram then white rice, wild rice is a great natural source of fiber, and is naturally gluten free.
+With more protein per gram than white rice, wild rice is a great natural source of fiber and is naturally gluten free.
 While wild rice is not a true 'rice' it is still considered a grain, and as such is usually avoided in diets such as the paleo or whole 30 diet.
 That being said, if you are looking for a healthy way to add a little carb to your diet, wild rice is probably one of the healthiest ways to do it!

 What Does Wild Rice Taste Like?